ersheff/MULE-Fall2022/docs/index.md

   <img src="pt-screenshot.png" width="80%">
 </div>

 While the Pink Trombone website is intended as more of an interactive educational experience than an instrument, *Songs for Pink Trombone* is MULE's execution of a common practice in music technology - exploring the musical affordances of "non-musical" devices and applications and repurposing them in a musical context.

+*Special thanks to Bennett Meacham for custom modifications to the Pink Trombone source code.*